 Judge Academy is proud to be a part of your journey to becoming a certified Magic: The Gathering Judge.
 We have designed a curriculum to help develop your game knowledge, tournament familiarity, and interpersonal skills – all things that combine to form an effective judge and community leader.

-Detailed below are the requirements to attain each level of certification through our program:
+Detailed below are the requirements to attain each level of certification through our program.
+If you have questions about eligibility, please refer to the appropriate page.

 The Rules Advisor certification allows for a player to set themselves apart in their communities by recognizing a heightened understanding of Magic rules and interactions.
 This certification is perfect for a individual who wants to offer additional assistance in resolving complicated game situations or answer rules related questions from other players.